• Home

 Perception of aging – We are not our grandparents

-Probably every generation has thought that their parents or their grandparents were old and decrepit until they reached their age and realized that wasn’t the case.
-However, Baby Boomers have gone to great lengths to remain young and vital.
+Every generation has thought that their parents or their grandparents were old and decrepit until they reached their age and realized that wasn’t the case.
+Baby Boomers have gone to great lengths to remain young and vital.
 Is it the “Baby” in Baby Boomers that keeps us so young?
 Maybe.

 We’re proud of our age rather than being embarrassed by it, even though OK Boomer is a phrase trending these days.
-Older women, especially, are projecting their individuality on Instagram as we’ve never seen before.
-Instead of wearing dowdy housedresses and looking like Babushkas, they are bordering on the eccentric.
+Older women are projecting their individuality on Instagram as we’ve never seen before.
+Instead of wearing dowdy housedresses and looking like Babushkas, they are bordering chic, stylish, and even eccentric.

 #greyhairdontcare is a trending hashtag

-Young women are even sporting silver hair.
+Even young women are sporting silver hair.
 I still haven’t gone there yet, although it’s tempting.
-I love seeing gorgeous long silver locks on fabulous women who aren’t afraid to go natural.
+I love the gorgeous long silver locks on fabulous women who aren’t afraid to go natural.
 If I actually had eyebrows, I might jump on it.
 LOL

 Doing it all and loving it

-Older women who want to enjoy life to the fullest are out there traveling – often solo, are financially independent of men, are involved in what’s happening in the world, and making a difference.
+Older women who want to enjoy life to the fullest are traveling – often solo, are financially independent of men, are involved in what’s happening in the world, and are making a difference.
 They are starting new businesses and reinventing themselves – Some, several times over.

 Staying busy keeps us young like nothing else